Satisfactory Academic Progress Policy for Graduate & Law Students

 Academic progress is reviewed at the end of each semester (fall, spring, summer).
 Courses a student is enrolled in on or after the first day of the 50% refund period are reviewed.

-- Courses marked “F,” “incomplete,” “no credit,” “dropped,” “withdrawn,” “no grade,” “waiting on grade,” “no progress”, and unposted grades are considered courses attempted, although not successfully completed.
+- Courses marked “F,” “incomplete,” “no credit,” “dropped,” “withdrawn,” “unsatisfactory,” “waiting on grade,” “no progress”, and unposted grades are considered courses attempted, although not successfully completed.

 - Graduate/Law courses successfully transferred from any other postsecondary institution, as well as test credits, are calculated as attempted and completed courses.